centreon/centreon-archived/doc/en/api/clapi/objects/nagios_cfg.rst

 If you want to change a specific parameter of a Nagios conf, use the **SETPARAM** action.
 The name is used for identifying the configuration to update::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o NAGIOSCFG -a setparam -v "Nagios cfg for poller test;cfg_dir;/usr/local/nagios/etc"
+  $ ./centreon -u admin -p centreon -o NAGIOSCFG -a setparam -v "Nagios cfg for poller test;cfg_dir;/usr/local/nagios/etc"

 Arguments are composed of the following columns: